A Selection Guide · Technology Practice

 Gladwin International

-Technology executive search, led by former software and platform operators.
+Technology search with hyperscaler and GCC reach, led by former software and platform operators.

 Gladwin International's technology practice is a research-led, partner-operated executive search firm focused on C-suite, board, and senior engineering-leader hiring across India's software, SaaS, platform, cloud, data, and digital-native ecosystem.
-Founded in 2010 and headquartered in Bengaluru, the firm has completed over 500 senior placements across 20 industries and 17 functional specialisations, with a substantial technology-sector track record including founder-led platforms, PE-backed businesses, listed enterprises, and global capability centres.
+Headquartered in Bengaluru and operating since 2010, the firm counts over 500 senior placements reaching across 17 functional specialisations and 20 industries, with a substantial technology-sector track record including founder-led platforms, PE-backed businesses, listed enterprises, and global capability centres.
+Technology leadership is the most globally mobile talent pool in the market, and the practice is built for it: it appoints India leadership for global hyperscalers and SaaS parents, runs Country-Head and Site-Head mandates for foreign-OEM technology GCCs, and repatriates returning-NRI CTOs, CPOs, and engineering leaders from Silicon Valley, Seattle, and London.
+Search executed across 12 markets is why boards place it on the same Tier-1 shortlist as the global retained majors rather than as the India-only alternative.

 What sets the practice apart